Marcos-Fernando/AnnoTEP/README.md

 - **Selecting SINE and LINE Annotation (Together):** This choice leads to the joint analysis of SINEs and LINEs elements in the plant genome, generating libraries containing sequences from both categories.

-- **Selecting Complete Annotation:** This option performs a comprehensive analysis of the SINEs and LINEs elements, including an in-depth analysis using libraries of both elements.
-In addition to the conventional outputs, such as tables of TRIM, LARD, TR_GAG, BARE-2, MITES, Helitron, Gypsy Family and Copia Family elements, age graphs are generated for the Gypsy and Copia families, as well as a phylogenetic tree.
+- **Selecting Complete Annotation:** This option performs an exhaustive analysis of the elements belonging to class I and II, which are: SINEs, LINEs, TIRs, TRIM, LARD, TR_GAG, BARE-2, MITES, Helitron, Gypsy SuperFamily and Copia SuperFamily.